-The introduction to internship experience is designed to introduce students to internship.
-Students will accrue between 600 and 1000 hours of internship over the course of 3 semesters.
-Students will serve both individuals and groups of individuals as they did during the practicum experience.
-Students will become more involved in the daily tasks of the clinical mental health counselor.
+The internships are designed to extend over three semesters and may occur at the same site both terms or occur at two different sites.
+Students will accumulate a total of 600 hours serving both individuals and groups of individuals as they did during the practicum experience.
+They will become more involved in the daily tasks of the clinical mental health counselor.
 Their individual supervision will be completed by a site supervisor; the faculty supervisor will be involved mainly in group supervision of student counselors.
+Proof of current Liability Insurance is required at the beginning of each of these courses.